Cookie-CHR/ASCII-quest/README.md

                                                     |L.                      </code></pre>
 Text-based (and ascii-based) adventure web game made with Godot.

+# Notices
+Exam Season is back again!
+I'll still try to make a small commit every day, but it's not granted.

 # The plot
 The story takes place in a typical medieval-fantasy village called **Txtown**.
 One morning, the Queen makes an announcemente to all of her subjects: a powerful magic curse is leading to the town, a curse that only ASCII worlds can have: slowly, but inexorably, everything is turning into **not-translatable characters** (Like � or ▭).